TimBoeh/SRA_seq_downloader/README.md

 conda update sra-tools
 ```

+### 1b.
+Install `pigz` to parallel the compression step
+In the second last step the fastq files are compiled into the .gz format.
+This is usually done with the program gunzip or `gzip`.
+The disadvantage is that this program uses only one core for compression and thus takes a long time with the usually very large sequence data, especially if you want to download and process a lot of files in one go.
+The program `pigz` ([Parallel Implementation of GZip](https://github.com/madler/pigz)) is basically gzip on steroids, since it can utilize all processor cores/threads.
+You can easily install pigz on Ubuntu/Debian with `sudo apt install pigz`.
+Because it is also practical in other situations, I don't think it needs to be installed in the Conda environment, but better locally.

 ## 2. Git clone this repository
 To get the shell script, the easiest way is to `git clone` this repository and make it part of your path or simply set an `alias` in your `.bashrc`.